 #1 Reserve flights via Copair Airlines

-We’re pretty sure team over at the Panama airlines had no idea just how helpful the idea of ‘reserve now and pay later’ would help the free spirited or better yet, disorganised backpacker, such as ourselves.
+We’re pretty sure the team over at the Panama airlines has no idea just how helpful their ‘Price Lock’ feature is for the free spirited, or better yet, disorganised backpacker, such as ourselves.

-After 48hours and no payment received, your reservation will be cancelled and seats released.
+No credit card, and no personal information needed!
+After 24hours, and no payment received, your “reservation” will be cancelled and seats released.

-Two days prior to your planned border crossing; log on to book and reserve a legit flight.
-Receive an email with the flight itinerary attached and just print or screenshot.
+So, at least 1-2 days before your planned border crossing; log on and reserve a legit flight.
+Receive an email with the flight itinerary attached and just print or screenshot – but always check and crop out anywhere that states it’s reserved.
+Just in case you have an immigration official with a known eagle eye and ability to spot this!

 Keep scrolling for alternatives that have worked for many people we’ve spoken to along the way but the above is #1 for us.